 Vitamin E functions as a biological antioxidant that serves to maintain normal neuromuscular function.
-Equine diseases that develop in the face of vitamin E deficiency in young animals include nutritional myodegeneration in conjuction with selenium deficiency, equine neuroaxonal dystrophy (eNAD), and equine degenerative myeloencephalopathy (EDM).
+Equine diseases that develop in the face of vitamin E deficiency in young animals include nutritional myodegeneration in conjunction with selenium deficiency, equine neuroaxonal dystrophy (eNAD), and equine degenerative myeloencephalopathy (EDM).
 Adult horses deficient in vitamin E may develop a vitamin E deficient myopathy or equine motor neuron disease (EMND).

 Naturally, horses obtain sufficient amounts of vitamin E through lush green pasture.
 However, this is not a realistic option for all horse owners.
-Another option to increase vitamin E levels in a deficit animal is through supplementation.
-Most vitamin E supplements consist of natural forms of alpha-tocopherol because alpha-tocopherol is the most biologically available and well researched isoform of vitamin E. The most efficient way to rapidly increase levels is to administer a natural water-soluble Emcell Stuart Product supplement (Elevate W.S. or Nano-e).
+Another option to increase vitamin E levels in a deficient animal is through supplementation.
+Most vitamin E supplements consist of alpha-tocopherol because alpha-tocopherol is the most biologically available and well researched isoform of vitamin E. The most efficient way to rapidly increase levels is to administer a natural water-soluble Emcelle Stuart Product supplement (Elevate W.S. or Nano-e).
 Powdered options are widely available and increase levels over a longer period of time.
 It is important to periodically check serum alpha-tocopherol concentrations and, if an adequate response to supplementation does not occur, the dose or formulation of alpha-tocopherol should be modified.

-When a sample is evaluated, it is the concentration of alpha-tocopherol that is being measured.
+When a horse’s blood sample is evaluated, it is the concentration of alpha-tocopherol that is being measured.
 A blood sample using serum or plasma is the most readily available option for determination of α-tocopherol deficiency.
 Normal reference range concentrations of alpha-tocopherol in horse plasma and serum are:

 >2 μg/mL Adequate